quotepilgrim/nesw-cipher/README.md

 letter.
 For instance, we can omit "V" and replace it with "U".

-Deciphering a message is done through the same process as enciphering, with all choices being the same, except the starting direction, which must be opposite to the one used for enciphering.
+Deciphering a message is done through the same process as enciphering, with all choices being the same except the starting direction, which must be opposite to the one used for enciphering.

 ### Note